drashland/services/ci/README.md

 You'll notice that this `bumper.yml` GitHub workflow file has a `Bump Versions` step that includes running the `bumper.ts` script.
 This GitHub workflow file basically says the following:

-_At 00:00 every day, install Deno, run `bumper_service.ts`, and create a pull request if there are changes to the current repository's files._
+_At 00:00 every day, install Deno, run `bumper.ts`, and create a pull request if there are changes to the current repository's files._

 Now, you have a GitHub workflow file that runs on a schedule to check if your `app.ts` file is up to date or not.
 If it's not, then the `bumper.ts` file will update it, and a pull request will be made so that you can review the changes that reflect the lates Deno version.